-Community members are welcome to take classes at Colorado State without being regularly admitted to the university through the following programs: GUEST (fall and spring on-campus classes), Summer Session (summer on-campus and online classes) or CSU Online (fall, spring, or summer online-only classes).
+Anyone is welcome to take classes at Colorado State without being regularly admitted to the university through the following programs: GUEST (fall and spring on-campus classes), Summer Session (summer on-campus and online classes), CSU Online (fall, spring, or summer online-only classes), or the Intensive English Program.
 You are considered a non-degree student if you are not currently working to receive a degree from CSU.

 Granting University Enrollment for a Specific Term